 If you have done any of the above then you will certainly have read one of my stories in a newspaper or magazine or watched an interviewee of mine on television.

-In fact it is likely you have read many of my stories in the national press – never realising that the organisation behind them is … Featureworld!
+But certainly you will have read many of my stories in the national press or seen them on television – never realising that the organisation behind them is … Featureworld!

 That is because I have been an agent and bylined writer for newspapers such as the Daily Mail, The Sun, Mirror – and magazines such as Closer, Take a Break, Best, Bella, Woman and numerous others – for over 25 years.